cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>
 <br>

-If you start using Jekyll locally, do yourself a favour and install <a href="https://code.visualstudio.com/download">Visual Studio Code</a>, the <a href="https://desktop.github.com/download/">Github Desktop App</a> might be helpful too.
+If you start using Jekyll locally, do yourself a favour and install <a href="https://code.visualstudio.com/download">Visual Studio Code</a>.
+The <a href="https://desktop.github.com/download/">Github Desktop App</a> might be helpful too.

 <br>
 <br>